A Long Time Ago before

 the computer was invented,

-there were three spiders
+there were four spiders hard

-hard at work, each weaving
+at work, each weaving webs.

 spiders hail from the United

-States while the third is from
+the fourth is from Africa.

-Africa.
-One spider tradition
+One spider tradition comes

-comes from northeastern
+from northeastern Arizona,

-Arizona, the other from
+the other from North and

-North and South Dakota,
+South Dakota, another from

-southern and central
+originated in southern and

-Ghana, West Africa.
+central Ghana, West Africa.

 Among the Hopi of Arizona,